Using Accommodation for Students Safely

 Private Halls are a safe option

 Private Halls of residence are generally a safe option for booking a room without viewing the property Private Halls .
-All of the Private Halls adverts on the website are validated by a member of the AFS team and have more information on them about the room.
+All of the Private Halls adverts on the website are validated by a member of the Accommodation for Students team and have more information on them about the room.
 They will typically take a small booking fee to secure the room and are operated by larger companies that are easier to validate.

 Please note, this does not mean we believe they are more suitable accommodation than houseshares, simply that they are generally safer to book without a viewing.